danielsteman/web-rs/articles/blog19.md

 system.defaults.NSGlobalDomain.AppleInterfaceStyle = "Dark";
 ```

-Another tool that allows you to declare dotfiles is [home-manager](https://github.com/nix-community/home-manager).
+Next to mac settings, I customize a lot and keep track of customizations in [.dotfiles](https://github.com/danielsteman/.dotfiles).
+A tool that allows you to declare dotfiles is [home-manager](https://github.com/nix-community/home-manager).
 Without home-manager, it is up to the developer to manage [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) to get configuration files in places where they're expected by tools (e.g. `~/.config/nvim`) and making sure that dependencies are installed (e.g. installing `neovim`).
-Both solutions are valid, but the former ensure reproducability of the entire environment.
+Both solutions are valid, but the former ensures reproducability of the entire environment and takes a lot of management out of hands.

 These are just some examples of what you can declare with flakes, but it only scratches the surface of what's possible.
 My own [nix-darwin-config](https://github.com/danielsteman/.dotfiles/tree/master/nix-darwin-config) is still in its early phase but if you're looking for inspiration, there are many muture configs you can find publicly.